Address-based householding

 Important

-Amperity uses a single table in the customer 360 database to collect rows from the Unified Coalesced table, and then collapses them into a single row per Amperity ID.
 This is referred to as the Merged Customers table.
 Prior to August 1, 2020 the name of this table was Unified Merged.
-Verify the name of this table as it is used for your tenant, and then update the template described in this topic so that it matches the name of the table in your tenant.
+Verify the name of this table as it is used for your tenant, and then update the template to match the name of the table in your tenant.

-Physical street addresses (as identified by the address field) are standardized by splitting on spaces.
+Physical street addresses, as identified by the address field, are standardized by splitting on spaces.
 Each of the second, third, fourth, etc. elements of an address are compared to a lookup table.
 When matches are found, they are replaced with standardized values.

-5. The section titled “Build the Household ID …” builds a universally unique identifier (UUID) from unique combinations of the address and surname fields.
+5. The section titled “Build the Household ID” builds a universally unique identifier (UUID) from unique combinations of the address and surname fields.

 6. The section titled “Get count of Amperity ID per Household ID” associates a count of Amperity IDs to each Household ID.